 Numerical Weather Prediction

 NWP is a two-step mathematical process by which future states of Earth’s atmosphere are predicted via complex numerical models (Lynch 2008).
 The diagnostic step involves using available observations to characterize the atmosphere as accurately as possible at the current time, and the prognostic step involves determining changes in this state over time using the laws of motion and the primitive equations (Bjerknes 1904 in Lynch 2008).
 Today, NWP is the foundation of the entire weather forecast and altering enterprise.
-Because NWP models are so complex, especially those that attempt to predict the state of the atmosphere across the entire globe, they have been primarily funded, developed, and implemented by the governments of (or combinations of the governments of) wealthy developed nations.
+Because NWP models are so complex, especially those that attempt to predict the state of the atmosphere across the entire globe, they have been primarily funded, developed, and implemented by the governments of (or combinations of the governments of) wealthy developed nations, though large private sector entities are beginning to develop and operationalize their own global NWP systems.
 Global NWP models in wide operational use include those operated by the United Kingdom Met Office, Environment Canada, the Japan Meteorological Agency, the European Centre for Medium-Range Weather Forecasts (ECMWF), and the National Centers for Environmental Prediction (NCEP), part of the U.S. NWS.

 The Global Forecast System